 Gifts that do not restrict the IJS’s use (unrestricted gifts) are especially appreciated by IJS as they allow IJS to channel resources where the needs are the greatest.
 IJS is also grateful for gifts that are designated for a specific purpose that advances its mission (restricted gifts), such as support to a specific initiative or program such as the Awareness in Action Program.
 If you are interested in making a restricted bequest, it is important that you include the following “alternative use” language to ensure that IJS may re-designate the use of your gift if the specified initiative, program, or purpose ceases to exist or does not require funds at some point in the future.

 Sample Alternative Use Language for Restricted Bequests

-Individual Retirement Account Beneficiary Designations
+IRA and Other Retirement Account Beneficiary Designations

 Letter of Intent

 Fill out the form below to affirm your legacy commitment to IJS.
 This letter of intent is just that, not a legally binding document.

 Fill out the form below to submit your questions or comments to Maidelle Goodman Benamy.